Working with Stages

 s where theFreight

-has been successfully verified, return to the Freight Timeline and select theFreight
+has been successfully verified, return to theFreight

 .
 VerifiedStage